vuxcode/pr1-project-AlliedZombie/time-report.md

 - 2023-5-16 23:00 Worked for 4 hours.
   - *Made changes to the randomizations of the enemy so the enemy does not start twice.
 Aswell as making a button to work together with the buttons on the screen.*

+- 2023-5-20 21:00 Worked for 2 hours.
+  - *Made improvements to the codes readability using regions and explain what all the functions do.
+Also changed some of the ingame text and made a intro that explains the buttons etc. Changed README, Buglist, index and a line in CSS*